-Our firm provides a variety of bankruptcy-related services, representing both debtors who are attempting to resolve financial issues and creditors whose accounts receivable are at risk due to someone else’s bankruptcy.
+Our bankruptcy law firm provides a variety of bankruptcy-related services, representing both debtors who are attempting to resolve financial issues and creditors whose accounts receivable are at risk due to someone else’s bankruptcy.
 While bankruptcy is often viewed as a matter of filling out forms, it is actually a complex legal process that can easily go wrong if the process is not guided by someone with an intimate knowledge of its complexities and possible pitfalls.
 Our attorneys have the experience necessary to successfully advise and represent you in the bankruptcy proceedings that may impact your business.

 Bankruptcy Law Services

-Our bankruptcy law attorneys offer an array of legal services for businesses considering bankruptcy.
+Our bankruptcy law firm has attorneys who offer an array of legal services for businesses considering bankruptcy.
 We understand this is not the end of the road for your organization and will assist with all aspects of the legal process to protect your assets and get your company’s finances where they need to be.
 At KPPB LAW, we provide support for the following types and areas of bankruptcy:

 Chapter 7 Bankruptcy